-The WIA requires that each state must establish a one-stop training system, with at least one center in each local area.
+The WIOA requires that each state must establish a one-stop training system with at least one center in each local area.
 Colorado has a number of workforce centers, offering such services as:

 • Screening of skilled applicants